merklejerk/flex-contract/README.md

 contract.address; // '0x059AFFF592bCF0CD2dDaAF83CeC2dbeEDA6f71D5'
 // Full deployment option defaults: await contract.new(...[args], {
+   // Bytecode to deploy, as a hex string.
+   // If not provided, contract.bytecode will be used.
+   bytecode: String,
    // Named arguments.
    // Do not pass positional arguments if used.
    // e.g., {ARG_NAME_0: ARG_VALUE_0, ARG_NAME_1: ARG_VALUE_1, ... }